jamis/jamis.github.io/_posts/2014-04-22-a-new-adventure.md

 "Ah, but, sir---"

-Basil silenced the smaller man with a raised had.
+Basil silenced the smaller man with a raised hand.
 "Enough.
 You will follow me."

 The wizard turned and opened the large gate, gesturing his servant-apprentice through before him.
 Fabian cringed, but sighed.
 "Yes, sir.
 As you say, sir."
 He picked up their bundles and moved resignedly through the opening.